KasemJaffer/receive_sharing_intent/README.md

 A flutter plugin that enables flutter apps to receive sharing photos, videos, text, urls or any other file types from another app.

+Now supports android Intent.ACTION_VIEW and opening files when tapped in iPhone Files app.

 Also, supports iOS Share extension and launching the host app automatically.
 Check the provided example for more info.